Leadership Academy FAQ

 Do I have to be a student to apply?

 - Yes.
-Any student who attends an undergraduate, graduate, doctoral, community college, or trade school is welcome to apply.
+Any student who is enrolled in a postsecondary education program is welcome to apply.

 Do I have to be in recovery from substance use or a member of a collegiate recovery program to apply?

 - No. Students with lived experience are encouraged to apply, but this is not a requirement.
 We believe that recovery allies also play a valuable role in the collegiate recovery movement.